ZWerduex/wxord/README.md

 ## Issues

 If you find any issue, please report it in the [issues tab](https://github.com/ZWerduex/wxord/issues), and include the log file generated at the root of the application.

-### Known issues

-- Using quantifiers after tokens including digits in pattern such as `(1|2)*` or `(12|3)+` does not produce a truly random sequence of characters.
-This is due to the fact that digits are replaced by their corresponding character set before the quantifier is applied. `Fixed with the ANTLR4 update in version 0.2.0`